 Treatment for ITP is different for children and adults.
 ITP is short term in most children.
 Most children will recover without any treatment.
 Adults are more likely to develop a chronic form of ITP.
 Not all of these chronic ITPs will require treatment.
 Talk with your doctor about the best plan for you.

 Medication may help to either slow the destruction of platelet cells or increase production of platelets.
 The overall goal is to maintain a healthy level of platelets in the blood.

-To increase platelet counts in the blood, your doctor may recommend: Steroids to lower the activity of the immune system.
-This will decrease the destruction of platelets.
+To increase platelet counts in the blood, your doctor may advise: Steroids to lower the activity of the immune system and decrease the destruction of platelets

 Both of these treatments work, but both can have side effects.

 Medication may also be given to stimulate platelet production.
 These medications may prevent the need for surgery.